 - Spousal Allowance

 A surviving spouse who knows their widow’s rights is in a better position to navigate probate.

-Surviving Spouse Rights In Indiana If There Is No Valid Will – Intestacy
+What Rights Does a Surviving Spouse Have in Indiana If There Is No Valid Will?

 Under Indiana law, if a decedent dies without a will he or she is considered to have died intestate.
 If a decedent dies intestate, his or her surviving spouse receives what is known as an intestate share.
 Pursuant to Ind.
 Code § 29-1-2-1, the intestate share of the surviving spouse is as follows: